CAM-Research - Information, Publications

 cognitive-affective mapping.
 In: K. McGregor (ed), Proceedings of the workshop on visual

-reasoning and representation (pp. 79–81).
+(pp. 79–81).
 Menlo Park, CA: AAAI Press.

 Collection of literature on Cognitive-Affective Maps by Paul Thagard